LiaScript/liascript.github.com/content/english/blog/041_a-custom-extension-for-algebra.md

 author: "André Dietrich"
 image: "/images/post/algebrite.jpg"
 categories:
-    - Examples
-    - Shorts
+    - Tutorial
 tags:
-    - LiaScript
+    - Macros
-    - Macro
+    - Code
-    - YouTube
+    - Video
 description: "Today we show how to build a custom extension for executable code-snippets for LiaScript Markdown by using the computer algebra systems Algebrite.
 The same can be done with any other library, framework, API ..."
 ---